Vinhocent/Vinhocent.github.io/_posts/2020-05-18-myfutureplansandoldplans.md

 ---
 layout: post
-title: My name
+title: cooking
-description: tri and what it means to me
+description: how i used cooking to get through my anxiety
 summary: The beginning of my blog.
 comments: true
 tags: